Study plan - Master in Climate Change Management

 Develop strategies for adapting to climate change.

-Plan measures for mitigating the effects of climate change, especially in relation to avalanches, landslides, flooding, and rising sea levels.
+Plan measures for mitigating the effects of climate change, especially related to avalanches, landslides, flooding, and sea level rise.

 The student can: